I think pretty much everyone agrees that self tanning is the best invention since sliced bread.

 What can’t white vinegar do?
 It can be used in cooking, cleaning and in your beauty regimen in a wide variety of ways.
 It’s awesome for so many purposes that you should keep a huge jug on hand at all times.
 It only costs a couple of bucks and you will find yourself using it all of the time.
 With that said, if you need to remove self tanner with it, you should try rubbing vinegar on, letting it sit for 10 minutes or so and then rinsing it off with water.

 This is pretty simple.
 Make yourself a body scrub of water and baking soda and get to work exfoliating away the orange!
+This doesn’t work too well, but we had to list it.

 This one’s for major mistakes where you need to reduce your color over a large area.
 To make it work, lather up with some baby oil and let it sit for 10-15 minutes, then hop in a hot bath to rinse away the self tanner.
-It smells wonderful and will leave your skin soft and supple.
+It smells good and will leave your skin soft and supple.

 Not all baby wipes work, but some do and they will smell more pleasant and be easier to use than, say, vinegar or nail polish remover.
+Only use these on very small areas.
+And donlt rub too hard or you’ll damage your skin.

 Rubbing Alcohol or Acetone

 Yes, this may not be your first choice… as both of these products smell… well… kind of stinky.
-These products can also be a little harsh on your skin as well (so we’d only recommend them in a pinch).
+These products can also be harsh on your skin as well (so we’d only recommend them in a pinch).

 Use these in the same way that you would use vinegar or baby oil.
 Rub it on, let it sit for a minute or two and then rinse it off.
 You can also put it on a tissue or cotton ball and gently rub the area that has the self tanner you want removed.

+This is another one we wouldnlt recommend, but we’ve seen it a few places on the internet.
 Be sure and use whitening toothpaste if you’re going to go this route.
 Rub it on, let it sit and then rinse it and the self tanner away!

 So there you have it…